 The following diagram will represent the complete architectural view of LINQ.

-We would be covering these topics in detail in the later part of the series.
+We will be covering these topics in detail in the later part of the series.

-Now the question arise why should we use LINQ?
+Now the question arises why we should use LINQ?
 What’s so different in LINQ that everyone would want to use it in their application and not the SQL?
-Well the answer is quite simple as LINQ is simpler, tidier, and higher-level than SQL.
-When it comes to querying databases, In most cases, LINQ is more productive querying language than SQL.
+Well, the answer is quite simple as LINQ is simpler, tidier, and higher-level than SQL.
+When it comes to querying databases, In most cases, LINQ is a more productive querying language than SQL.

-Also we have the benefit of intellisense as LINQ query is written in code behind and moreover it has full type checking at compile time so we can catch any error in compile time itself.
-In c# or vb.net writing queries is more fun in LINQ but it has its advantages as well as disadvantages which are as follows:
+Also, we have the benefit of IntelliSense as the LINQ query is written in code behind, and it has full type checking at compile time so we can catch any error in compile time itself.
+In c# or vb.net, writing queries is more fun in LINQ, but it has its advantages as well as disadvantages which are as follows:

 Following are the advantages of using LINQ in our applications.

 Following are the drawbacks of using LINQ in our applications.

-LINQ has its own advantages and disadvantages so based on requirements we can use linq in our applications.
+LINQ has its advantages and disadvantages, so based on requirements, we can use LINQ in our applications.